Printer Friendly PDF

 Tips for Prevention

 All women with cervical cancer should consult with a medical oncologist and gynecologic oncologist to determine their specific treatment needs.
-There are several treatment options for cervical cancer including chemotherapy, radiation therapy, and surgery.
+There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, and surgery.
 Each method may be used alone, or in combination with other treatments.

 Source: American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, and Texas Cancer Registry